davis-bc/metagenomics/README.md

 # Metagenomics
-Just a place to store some useful CLI commands and project scripts
+Just a place to store useful CLI one-liners and project scripts

 | Category | Function | Code |
 |:---:|:---:|:---:|